Tom Myslinski: Buffalo Bills

 On April 6, 1993, he was signed by the Buffalo Bills.
 He was waived on August 30, and re-signed one day later.
 He appeared in the season opener, but did not play in the next 3 contests.
 He was declared inactive in 4 games, before being released on November 15.

 Chicago Bears

 On November 30, 1993, he was signed by the Chicago Bears.
-He was declared inactive in his first 4 games.
+He was declared inactive in his first four games.
 He played in the season finale against the Los Angeles Rams.

-In 1994, he appeared in 4 games, while being declared inactive in the sixth game against the New Orleans Saints and the 2 playoff contests.
+In 1994, he appeared in four games, while being declared inactive in the sixth game against the New Orleans Saints and the two playoff games.
 He dressed but did not play in 11 games.

 Jacksonville Jaguars

-Myslinski was selected by the Jacksonville Jaguars in the 1995 NFL Expansion Draft from the Chicago Bears roster.
+Myslinski was selected by the Jacksonville Jaguars in the 1995 NFL expansion draft from the Chicago Bears roster.
 He started in the first 9 games at right guard.
 He was declared inactive for the final 7 games.
 He was released on March 4, 1996.